 The implementation of COMPASS|Mobile has had a significant effect on the availability of medical information for children in foster care.
-Service workers have access to historical information as needed during appointments, and are able to update the official case record while in the doctor's office.
+Service workers have access to historical information as needed during appointments and can update the official case record while in the doctor's office.
 More readily available, accurate, timely, and comprehensive medical information can then be appropriately shared.